matthewyliu/simple-dbmeter/Jul-2020/Cloud/Setup-Azure.md

 ## Query
 edit the query to slect the fileds to be output to the PowerBI dataset.

+## Run
+once all above done, start the stream analytics job.

 # Create the PowerBI Dashboard
 - after the Stream Analytics job runs without problem, the PowerBI dataset will be created automatically.
 - in PowerBI portal, add tiles with real-time data pointing to the generated dataset